-You may be hearing chatter about NIH’s revised classification of what research is considered a clinical trial.
-Key definitions and related grant preparation items are changing.
-February submissions require a new set of forms you may not have seen yet.
-Don’t discover this via error reports three days from your deadline.
-Read on for details, as well as some good side effects of the new forms.
+A few years ago, NIH revised their classification of what research is considered a clinical trial.
+Key definitions and related grant preparation items changed in January 2017, requiring a new set of forms.
+If it’s been a while since you submitted a grant or you’re moving into human subjects research, read on for details, as well as some good side effects of the new forms.

 New Definitions of Clinical Trials

 If you work with human subjects, NIH may now consider your research a clinical trial.
 Their guidance is to ask yourself these questions:

 - Am I working with human subjects?
 (If you are working purely with extant human data or specimens, but not with actual human subjects, you would answer no to this question.)

 - Am I prospectively assigning humans (or providing access) to an intervention, such as a drug, device, or activities designed to change behavior?
 (I.e., you are not studying the effects of someone else’s completed intervention.)
 New criteria alert: You would say yes even if you’re assigning everyone in your study to receive the intervention.
 The term “trial” no longer implies randomized exposures with a comparison group.

 - Is your study designed to evaluate the effect of that intervention?

 - Is that effect a health-related biomedical or behavioral outcome?